-TTK recently secured its spot as the number one restaurant in the country for the fourth consecutive year at the Eat Out Mercedes-Benz Restaurant Awards, making it a truly special dining experience for any travelling foodie – if you can get a table!
-Chef Luke Dale-Roberts plates up visually exciting dishes that are layered with beautiful textures, aromas and flavours and can be paired with wine or tea.
+TTK recently secured its spot as the number one restaurant in the country for the fourth consecutive year at the Eat Out Mercedes-Benz Restaurant Awards, making it a truly special dining experience.
 Guests are invited to indulge in the discovery, gourmand, or vegetarian menus, with dishes like the springbok ‘rose’ of liver; chawanmushi with langoustine, pickled shiitake and mirin tea; or the light curry-glazed kingklip with carrot-and-cashew purée and carrot beurre noisette.
 You’ll need to book several months in advance – so plan ahead, or ask to be put on the waiting list in case of cancellations.

 Take your visitors to this picturesque wine farm for a beautiful summer picnic under the oak trees, surrounded by vineyards and mountains.
 Choose from either the Rhone Picnic or the Werf Garden Picnic with delicious pates, artisanal breads, seasonal salads, cold meats, cheeses and tempting desserts.